kanikakasharma/learning-library/developer-library/converged-db-for-developers/xml/lab7.md

     ![](./images/tool_xml_fetch_id2_post_update.png" ")

-5. Navigate back to JDeveloper and open the **XMLDao.java**

-    •	Check the query under **UPDATE_XML** STRING
+5. Navigate back to JDeveloper and open the XMLDao.java.
+Check the query under **UPDATE_XML** STRING

     ![](./images/jdev_update_xml_sql.png" ")

     The Query uses updateXML function which is pre-built in database to support updates to data of xml datatype.

     UPDATEXML takes as arguments an XMLType instance and an XPath-value pair and returns an XMLType instance with the updated value.
 If XPath\_string is an XML element, then the corresponding value\_expr must be an XMLType instance.

 ## Step 8: Delete XML data